Ryan Couture

-Ryan Duane Couture (born August 27, 1982) is an American professional mixed martial artist who most recently competed in the Welterweight division of Bellator MMA.
+Ryan Duane Couture (born August 27, 1982) is a former American professional mixed martial artist who most recently competed in the Welterweight division of Bellator MMA.
 A professional competitor since 2009, he has formerly competed for the UFC and Strikeforce.
 He is the son of UFC Hall of Famer Randy Couture.

 Biography

-Couture grew up in Woodinville, Washington and attended Woodinville High School.
+Couture grew up in Woodinville, Washington, and attended Woodinville High School.
 During his senior year, Couture placed third in the Washington State 4A wrestling championship.
 Couture attended Western Washington University from 2000 until 2004 and graduated with a degree in mathematics.
 Before he began pursuing an MMA career, Couture worked at a bank, and trained with Nicolas Lipari.

 Mixed martial arts career

 Couture began fighting in 2009 and compiled a 5–1–1 record as an amateur.

 Strikeforce

 He made his professional debut at Strikeforce Challengers: Riggs vs. Taylor on August 13, 2010.
 He debuted in the Strikeforce promotion's lightweight division, defeating Lucas Stark via triangle choke in the first round.

 Couture was scheduled to fight Juan Zapata on November 19, 2010, however he was forced to withdraw because of a staph infection.

 Couture fought at Strikeforce Challengers: Beerbohm vs. Healy against Lee Higgins and won the bout via rear-naked choke in the 3rd round.
 The victory over Higgins upped Couture's professional record to 2–0, with both fights coming under the Strikeforce banner.

 In his next fight, Couture faced Matt Ricehouse at Strikeforce Challengers: Fodor vs. Terry.
 He lost via unanimous decision.

 Couture rebounded from the first loss of his career when he defeated Maka Watson via majority decision at Strikeforce Challengers: Larkin vs. Rossborough.

 Couture next faced Conor Heun at Strikeforce: Tate vs. Rousey on March 3, 2012.
 He defeated Heun by TKO at 2:52 in the third round.

-In his sixth Strikeforce appearance, Couture faced Joe Duarte on July 14, 2012 at Strikeforce: Rockhold vs. Kennedy.
+In his sixth Strikeforce appearance, Couture faced Joe Duarte on July 14, 2012, at Strikeforce: Rockhold vs. Kennedy.
 He won the fight via split decision.

 Having spent his entire professional career in the Strikeforce promotion, Couture was featured on their final show as he faced former EliteXC World Lightweight Champion.
 K. J. Noons at Strikeforce: Marquardt vs. Saffiedine on January 12, 2013.
 Despite being outstruck by Noons in each round, Couture was awarded a split decision victory.